-Cyrill Walters is a post-doctoral fellow in higher education studies at Stellenbosch University (Cape Town, South Africa).
-She also teaches in the MBA programme at the University of Stellenbosch Business School (USB).
-She is currently working on projects examining the decolonisation of knowledge in South African universities, the impact of COVID-19 on the academic work of women scholars, and the application of complexity theory in higher education leadership.
+Cyrill Walters is research fellow in higher education studies at Stellenbosch University.
+She also teaches on the MBA and PGDip Business Administration programmes at the University’s Business School.
+She is currently working on projects examining the decolonisation of knowledge in South African universities, the impact of COVID-19 on the academic work of women scholars, and the application of complexity theory in decision-making and higher education leadership.

 Cyrill started her career in the performing arts, graduating with a bachelor’s degree in piano performance from the University of Cape Town (UCT), and was a visiting scholar at the University of Michigan—Ann Arbor for her master’s in music in 2002-2003.
 She graduated with an MBA from the USB in 2012 and completed her doctoral coursework at the Goizueta Business School at Emory University in 2015-2016, before graduating with a PhD from the Graduate School of Business at UCT.